 Opened in the early 1930s, the building itself was designed by the renowned architect Cass Gilbert, who also designed the U.S. Supreme Court in Washington as well as the famed Woolworth Building in New York City and the landmark Union Station in New Haven.
 Its first young inhabitants were sent there as a remedy for their affliction as it was thought the fresh air and sunshine would be beneficial.
 In 1958, the building took on a new purpose for three years, treating elderly folk, then became a home for the mentally challenged.
 Unfortunately, in the early 1970s it came to light that some patients were being violently abused by some of the staff; in the mid 1990s, patients were turning up dead a at a higher rate than normal.

 With many unanswered allegations and after decades of service, Seaside Sanatorium was closed in 1996; it has passed through the hands of a few developers, getting hung up in various protracted legal battle.
-Currently, the property — a prime parcel of beachfront — remains abandoned, although there are slow-moving plans to knock down the buildings and replace them with condos.
+Eventually the state gained ownership.

-The buildings are all boarded up, but it’s easy to see that when they were open and functioning, that the whole place must’ve been very appealing.
+The buildings are all boarded up, but it’s easy to see that when they were open and functioning, the whole place must’ve been very appealing.
 Unlike many other state institutions, time and effort was clearly put into the aesthetic qualities of building design—it’s reminiscent of a classic New England private school.

-Still, even without going inside—which we do NOT recommend or condone—it’s still well worth a visit.
+Still, even without going inside—which we do NOT recommend or condone—it’s well worth a visit.

 If You Go: Seaside Sanatorium is located just off of Shore Road in Waterford (down the street from Harkness Memorial State Park), on a scenic stretch of Connecticut coastline.
 The grounds are open to the public, but the buildings are absolutely off limits.
 It is recommended to park away from the property and walk over to it.